Faculty Recruitment Programs

 Schools may request funding support to assist in the recruitment of candidates identified through standard searches from groups whose availability exceeds their representation on the faculty.
 Requests for support will be accepted and considered on a rolling basis and Deans should expect a turnaround time of approximately 1 week.

 A hiring unit may seek a waiver from Standard Search procedures for recruitments that would bring the composition of the unit's historically underrepresented faculty into closer alignment with the composition of the national candidate pool.
-The Summer 2022 application deadline is Thursday, July 14, 2022.
+The Fall 2022 application deadline is Thursday, October 13, 2022.

 Provost’s Initiative to Support Faculty Cluster Hiring

 These programs are designed to strategically hire and support several new faculty members to further the University’s goals with respect to diversity and our climate of inclusion.
 These funding mechanisms have been created to accelerate cross-disciplinary and cross-School activity that increases the representation of underrepresented faculty and their interdisciplinary scholarship.
 The two programs are outlined below:

 This program is designed to advance the recruitment of outstanding tenured/tenure-track faculty members engaged in race and racism scholarship.
 In particular, the Office of the Provost seeks to support the recruitment of exceptional scholars who can enhance cross-disciplinary and cross-School collaborations.
 The 2022-2023 deadline is Wednesday, February 15, 2023.